UltraUnitilezer9909/Project-Eradication-DBV/README.md

 Back on Earth, Ahrazxia watched in fury as her third war beacon was dismantled.
 Enraged, she shattered the large television screen displaying the defeat, vowing to reclaim each territory and make the entire universe bow to her command.
 Meanwhile, the team from Icia, accompanied by their loyal xianimon friend, safely returned home.
 The Actilance expressed their heartfelt gratitude to the Dragance for liberating their beloved planet.

 With Icia now secure, the Dragance turned their attention to the next mission: retaking the planet Vial, which had fallen into the hands of the xians, originally belonging to the Creselians.

-The legends of the Actilance's heroic exploits and their ongoing battle against the xianimon horde spread far and wide, inspiring hope and resistance against Ahrazxia's tyrannical reign.
+> (want more? then stay tuned for the next story update.)

 # **Features** <!--DONT EDIT THIS CHATGPT-->